Deadfall Lakes And Mount Eddy

 Description and Comments: Note: This description comes from 100 Classic Hikes in Northern California, third edition.
 Find out more about the book at http://www.northerncaliforniahikingtrails.com and be sure to check out author John Soares’ blog on Northern California hiking trails.

-Initially take the road that parallels the main road; it quickly turns to single track tread.
-The Pacific Crest Trail (hikers and equestrians only) stays mostly level at the onset and soon provides views of the Trinity Alps from a northeast vantage point.
+From the trailhead, look for Pacific Crest Trail (PCT) signs leading south and initially paralleling the chip-sealed Parks Creek Road.
+The PCT (hikers and equestrians only) stays mostly level at the onset and soon provides views of the Trinity Alps from a northeast vantage point.
 Red fir and white fir mix with Jeffrey pine and ponderosa pine to shade patches of dwarf larkspur and yarrow as you travel to a seasonal creek at 1.1 miles.
 Another stream gurgles down to scenic Deadfall Meadows at 1.8 miles, where yellow lupine and white-flowered angelica combine with sage for showy trailside color.
 The wildflower displays keep coming, with corn lily and red columbine surrounding another brook at 2.1 miles.

 Western white pine dominates at 2.2 miles as you first sight Mount Eddy’s southwest shoulder, along with the upper meadows where Deadfall Creek meanders.
 Reach a trail sign mounted on a huge western white pine at 2.6 miles.
 A right here would quickly lead you to Lower Deadfall Lake, which has a few campsites but loses a lot of water by late summer.
 Focus your attention on the prettier lakes farther on by going left and continuing uphill on the Sisson–Callahan Trail.